Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 7. Now, in the heroku dashboard of your application, click on "Settings" > "Reveal Config Vars".
 8. Set the following config vars:

-The first one is automatically generated once you connect to the postgres database via Heroku.
+This is automatically generated once you connect to the postgres database via Heroku.
 How?
     - DATABASE_URL|
 1. Via the Resources tab in Heroku go to the Add-ons section and search for postgres.
 2. Select Heroku Postgres and use the free plan.

 Next, these are related to the Amazon Web Services account.
 By using the S3 service, static files stay in the cloud.
     - AWS_ACCESS_KEY_ID|
     - AWS_SECRET_ACCESS_KEY|
     - USE_AWS|<True>
 1. Create your own [AWS account](https://aws.amazon.com/console/).
 2.

+Using email confirmation after registration or when ordering products.
     - EMAIL_HOST_PASS|
     - EMAIL_HOST_USER|<your_email_address>
 The easiest way to do this is to use a gmail account:
 1. Open or create your [gmail account](https://www.google.com/gmail/about/).
 2. Your emailaddress is the host user.
 To get your host pass:
+1.

+This is a secret key for Django.
-    SECRET_KEY|<your_secret_key>
+    - SECRET_KEY|<your_secret_key>
+1. You can create a [secret key](https://djecrety.ir/) here.

+Safe payments that can let you know if a payment succeeded or failed.
     - STRIPE_PUBLIC_KEY|
     - STRIPE_SECRET_KEY|
     - STRIPE_WH_SECRET|
 In order to get the keys above:
 1. Create an account at [Stripe](https://dashboard.stripe.com/register).
 2. Go to Developers.
 3. Then go to API Keys.
 4. In the Standard keys section you will find the Public and Secret key.
 To get the webhook secret key:
 1. Go to Developers.
 2. Then go to Webhooks.
 3. Click on Add endpoint